NemalPerera-NP/Amazon.com/REDME.md

 Promise.all()
 -lets us run multiple promises at the same time.
 -and wait for all of them to finish.

+Promise create lot of extra codes.
+Async await is a shortcut for promises and it removes all the extra codes.

+async = makes a function return a promise await = lets us wait for a promise to finish, before going to the next line. we can only use await, when we're inside an async function.
 Why do we use Promises?